c3d/recorder/README.md

 unused by regular `printf`, or at least not used by your own program (e.g. `%v`, `%E`).

+The `tracing` flag contains the trace value for that recorder.
+Like for strings, it may be safe to print more information during tracing than at dump time, as shown in the example above.
+The lower bit of the tracing flag will also be set if the `+` modifier was passed in the format.
+So if you know that you are passing the address of a global `person_t` variable, you may use the `"%+P"` format.

 ## Reacting to signals